How can you you invest in the stock market?

 A common stock is a stock that represents equity.
 It gives you the right to share in the profits, get dividends, and the ability to vote.
 Most of the shares that are available for trade in the exchange are common stocks.

-As of today, there are a little less than 300 companies whose common stocks are up for grabs.
+As of today, there are a little less than 300 companies whose common stocks being traded on the exchange.

 2. Preferred shares